kevinboone/vlc-server/server/README.md

-`vlc-server` maintains a database of metadata of audio files, so audio tracks may be listed by album, genre, etc. The database is in sqlite3 format, and can be viewed using sqlite3 utilities if necessary. `vlc-server` will work without a media database, and it will not construct one unless asked.
+`vlc-server` maintains a database of metadata of audio files, so audio tracks may be listed by album, genre, etc. The database is in sqlite3 format, and can be viewed using sqlite3 utilities if necessary. `vlc-server` will work without a media database, but it will try to construct one if it can.
-However, most functionality does, in practice, require the database.
+In practice, most functionality requires the database.

 The database is constructed using an exhaustive examination of the metadata in audio files.
 Currently, the metadata reader supports ID3V2, Vorbis, and MP4 tag